Cattle Health; AFS researchers lead way in bovine disease prevention, treatment

 It was of particular interest and concern to those who specialize in cattle health, a major area of research in the Texas Tech's College of Agricultural Sciences & Natural Resources.
 Experts at Texas Tech continue to lead the way across the country in groundbreaking research and development of better methods for treatment and prevention of disease through areas such as nutrition, antibiotic use and overall health.

-"On the classic nutritional side, we're mainly focused on the evaluation of byproducts of feeds and their utilization," said Michael Galyean, Texas Tech provost, former dean of the college and a Horn Professor and Thornton Chair of Beef Cattle Nutrition and Management.
+"On the classic nutritional side, we're mainly focused on the evaluation of byproducts of feeds and their utilization," said Michael Galyean, Texas Tech provost, former dean of the college and a Horn Professor.
 "There also is animal health work being done as it relates to interaction of health and nutrients to determine the best kinds of diets for cattle to be healthy."

 Researchers with the college, particularly within the Department of Animal & Food Sciences, are known worldwide and are well-respected for their expertise in large animal health, particularly in this area of the state where large-animal veterinarians are scarce.